-- (1) Following a public inquiry under Section 127, if NICTA is satisfied that all of the declaration criteria would be met by the declaration, or continued declaration, of a wholesale service on particular terms - (a) NICTA shall recommend to the Minister that the wholesale service should be declared or continue to be declared; and - (b) NICTA shall publish a report identifying - (i) NICTA's analysis of the extent to which the declaration criteria are met; and - (ii) the particular terms of the declaration, consistent with the declaration criteria; and - (iii) the extent to which the terms are technologically neutral and non-discriminatory; and - (iv) an expiry date for the declaration, which must be a date within five (5) years after its commencement date. - (2) Following a public inquiry under Section 127, if NICTA is not satisfied that all of the declaration criteria would be met by the declaration, or continued declaration, of a wholesale service - (a) if the wholesale service is already declared, NICTA shall recommend to the Minister that the declaration of the wholesale service should be revoked; and - (b) NICTA shall publish a report identifying -
+(1) Following a public inquiry under Section 127, if NICTA is satisfied that all of the declaration criteria would be met by the declaration, or continued declaration, of a wholesale service on particular terms -

+(a) NICTA shall recommend to the Minister that the wholesale service should be declared or continue to be declared; and

+(i) NICTA's analysis of the extent to which the declaration criteria are met; and

+(ii) the particular terms of the declaration, consistent with the declaration criteria; and

+(iii) the extent to which the terms are technologically neutral and nondiscriminatory; and

+(iv) an expiry date for the declaration, which must be a date within five (5) years after its commencement date.

+(2) Following a public inquiry under Section 127, if NICTA is not satisfied that all of the declaration criteria would be met by the declaration or continued declaration, of a wholesale service -

+(a) if the wholesale service is already declared, NICTA shall recommend to the Minister that the declaration of the wholesale service should be revoked; and

-- NICTA's analysis of the extent to which the declaration criteria are met; and - (ii) if the wholesale service is already declared, the proposed date of revocation of that declaration. - (3) If the public inquiry considered whether any variation to the particular terms of an existing declaration was desirable, NICTA shall identify in its report its reasons and conclusions why that variation was or was not desirable. - (4) NICTA may consult with the ICCC and other Government agencies in preparing its report, including where desirable to promote a consistent approach to economic regulation within Papua New Guinea.
+(i) NICTA's analysis of the extent to which the declaration criteria are met; and

+(ii) if the wholesale service is already declared, the proposed date of revocation of that declaration.

+(3) If the public inquiry considered whether any variation to the particular terms of an existing declaration was desirable, NICTA shall identify in its report its reasons and conclusions why that variation was or was not desirable.

+(4) NICTA may consult with the ICCC and other Government agencies in preparing its report, including where desirable to promote a consistent approach to economic regulation within Papua New Guinea.